hannahhoward/a1atscript/README.md

 }
 ```

-That's just a first pass -- I don't know if it would work but the possibilitys for custom Injectors are somewhat endless.
+That's just a first pass -- I don't know if it would work but the possibilities for custom Injectors are somewhat endless.

 #### Why isn't everything packaged into one file?